-The core mission of Office of Research Development in the Division of Natural Sciences is to identify proposal and funding opportunities that might be of interest to natural sciences faculty and to provide pre-award support for large, complex, interdisciplinary, and/or multidisciplinary proposals.
+The core mission of the Trinity Office of Research Development is to identify proposal and funding opportunities that might be of interest to natural & social sciences faculty and to provide pre-award support for large, complex, interdisciplinary, and/or multidisciplinary proposals.
 In practice, we provide support to anyone who requests support as much as we are able, prioritizing based on the size and complexity including number of collaborators at Duke and elsewhere, size of the budget, special proposal requirements, etc.

 Office of Research Development

 How Proposals are Processed for Submission to Funding Agencies